rafidalwahid/nova_billing/docs/nova-requirements.md

 - **📈 Scalable Foundation** - Ready for additional features and modules

 ### What's Next
-The **immediate next step** should be **Product & Package Management** because:
+The **immediate next step** should be **Subscription Management & Recurring Billing** because:
-1. It completes the business foundation (Products → Orders → Invoices → Payments)
+1. It enables automated recurring revenue generation
-2. It enables meaningful order creation with actual products
+2. It provides subscription lifecycle management for hosting services
-3. It establishes pricing structures and business models
+3. It reduces manual billing work through automation
-4. It's required for the next logical phase of development
+4. It's essential for SaaS and hosting business models

 This document serves as the primary reference for implementing a WHMCS-like system using Laravel Nova.
 By leveraging Nova's capabilities, we can rapidly build a powerful admin interface and focus on business logic rather than UI development.

 ---

-**🎯 RECOMMENDATION: Proceed with Phase 3 - Product & Package Management to complete the core business workflow.**
+**🎯 RECOMMENDATION: Proceed with Phase 5 - Subscription Management & Recurring Billing to enable automated recurring revenue.**